 When a vacancy occurs in an academic Deanship, the Provost will, in consultation with the President and upon his or her approval, call for the formation of a Search Committee composed of faculty from the college seeking a Dean, students majoring in the programs in the college, and a member of the administration.
-The faculty members (5) of the Search Committee shall be elected by secret ballot by the faculty of the appropriate college at a meeting chaired by the Provost.
+There shall be at least five (5) faculty members of the Search Committee.
+Each department or school in the college shall elect by secret ballot one (1) representative to the search committee.
+Should this result in fewer than five (5) faculty members of the Search Committee.
+Should this result in fewer than five (5) faculty members of the Search Committee, then at a college meeting chaired by the provost, the faculty of the college shall elect by secret ballot a sufficient number of at-large college faculty representatives to bring the total number of faculty representatives to five (5).
 The student members (2) shall be recommended by the Student Government Association and/or the Graduate Student Council as appropriate.
-The Student Government Association or the Graduate Student Council shall propose a list containing at least six names and submit the list to the Provost, who will make the final appointments.
-The administrative member (1) shall be appointed by the Provost.
+The Student Government Association or the Graduate Student Council shall propose a list containing at least six names and submit the list to the Provost.
 The Search Committee shall elect its own chair.